-- 1. The BCNU Campaign Bus provides an opportunity to distribute giveaways to the public as part of public relations strategies, and special items to Members as part of engagement.
-In addition, services such as blood pressure and glucose monitoring generate a great deal of public goodwill. - As part of the budgeting process, Council shall approve a global budget for BCNU Campaign Bus activities, including all materials and supplies.
-Purchase of products for distribution, and supplies for blood pressure and glucose monitoring, will be coordinated by the Purchasing Clerk in collaboration with communications or Education Department Staff. - 3.
-The Purchasing Clerk will work with the BCNU Campaign Bus Driver to devise a system for stocking the BCNU Campaign Bus. - 4.
-The BCNU Campaign Bus Driver will be responsible for purchasing other supplies as necessary while on the road. - 5.
-When food is distributed at an event / activity, it will be the responsibility of the applicable Region to order and pay for the food, unless otherwise specified by the Vice President.
+- 1. The BCNU Campaign Vehicle provides an opportunity to distribute giveaways to the public as part of public relations strategies, and special items to Members as part of engagement. - As part of the budgeting process, Council shall approve a global budget for BCNU Campaign Vehicle activities, including all materials and supplies.
+Purchase of products for distribution and supplies will be coordinated by Staff. - 3.
+When food is distributed at an event or activity, it will be the responsibility of the applicable Region to order and pay for the food, unless otherwise specified by the Vice President.